 The applicant will present documentation and explain why the decision was wrong.
-Both parties can question each other and cross-examine witnesses.
-The ALJ will also ask questions.
+Both parties can question each other and witnesses.
+The judge will also ask questions.

-- The ALJ should make a decision within 90 days of the appeal date.
+The judge usually makes a decision within 90 days of the appeal date.

-- The agency may not submit evidence after the hearing except by agreement of both parties (the agency and the petitioner appealing the decision).
-In this situation, the petitioner also has opportunity to respond to the information after it is presented to the judge.
+The agency cannot submit evidence after the hearing unless both the agency and the petitioner agree.
+In this situation, the petitioner can respond to information presented to the judge.
 Neither side can discuss the case on their own with the judge after the hearing.

-- The ALJ will recommend an order to the Commissioner of Human Services.
-The ALJ may decide to affirm, reverse, or modify the agency’s action.
-The decision must be based on all relevant evidence presented at the hearing.
+The judge will recommend an order to the Commissioner of Human Services.
+The judge may decide to affirm, reverse, or change the agency’s action.
+Decisions are based on all relevant evidence presented at the hearing.

-- The Commissioner of Human Services may accept or refuse the order of the ALJ and issue the decision to the county agency and the applicant/recipient.
-In case of refusal, there are additional procedures and actions that can be taken.
+The Commissioner of Human Services may accept or refuse the order of the judge.
+They will issue the decision to you and the opposing party.
+In case of refusal, there are more procedures and actions available.

-- If you disagree with the ALJ decision you may ask for reconsideration or you may appeal to district court.
+If you disagree with the decision, you may ask for a reconsideration within 30 calendar days, or appeal to the district court.

-For further information or advocacy services, contact The Arc Minnesota at 952-920-0855 or toll-free at 833.450.1494 or visit www.arcminnesota.org.
-(Please note: This document is not legal advice, and should not be construed as such.
-Thus, no information herein should replace the sound advice of an attorney.)
+For more information or advocacy services, contact The Arc Minnesota at 833.450.1494 or visit www.arcminnesota.org.
+(Please note: This document is not legal advice.
+No information should replace the advice of an attorney.)